microsoft/pai/docs/manual/cluster-admin/how-to-add-and-remove-nodes.md

   cd /pai
   ```

-- Use `paictl.py` to pull service config to a certain folder.
+- Use `paictl.py` to pull config files to a certain folder.

+    *Note*: Check if the files you pulled contain `config.yaml`.
+Before v1.7.0, `config.yaml` is stored in `~/pai-deploy/cluster-cfg/config.yaml` on the dev box machine.
+If you have upgraded to v1.7.0, please copy `config.yaml` to the `<config-folder>` and push it to the cluster.
+If your `config.yaml` is lost, you need to create a new one.
+Refer to [config.yaml example](./installation-guide.md#configyaml-example).

   ```bash
   ./paictl.py config pull -o <config-folder>